 David A. Hardy

-This work of art is copyright © 2017 David A. Hardy.
+This artwork is copyright © David A. Hardy.
 All rights reserved.